 Payment Made by Another Household Member

-Card-Processing Fee
+Card-Processing or Service Fee

 Is CPE/BMC Houston a CenterPoint Energy Charge?